|Enter drug name|

 Who should NOT take this medication?

-- is allergic to meperidine or to any of the ingredients of the medication
+- are allergic to meperidine or any ingredients of the medication

-- has received MAO inhibitors within the past 14 days
+- have taken an MAO inhibitor within the past 14 days

 What side effects are possible with this medication?